The US$2.8 trillion opportunity: How better health for all can drive US economic growth

 Health inequities are costly

 • Systemic costs are increasing.
 Resources spent on poor outcomes, reduced work productivity, and the financial burdens on individuals due to health disparities appear to be hindering US economic growth.
-In previous research conducted by the Deloitte Center for Health Solutions and US actuaries, we estimated that direct medical costs associated with health inequities amount to $320 billion for the health care system and could exceed $1 trillion by 2040 if the issue is unaddressed.
+In previous research conducted by the Deloitte Center for Health Solutions and US actuaries, we estimated that direct medical costs associated with health inequities amount to US$320 billion for the health care system and could exceed US$1 trillion by 2040 if the issue is unaddressed.

 • Health inequities impact individuals financially.
-Prior analysis by the Deloitte US actuarial team shows that employed women, on average, pay $266 more in out-of-pocket spending per year than employed men, which is just over 18% more than men’s out-of-pocket costs, excluding pregnancy-related services.
-A survey of more than 2,000 US adults conducted by the Deloitte Center for Health Solutions in 2024 shows that women are 30% more likely than men to skip care due to costs and are also more likely (44% vs. 25%) to be financially unprepared for an unexpected $500 medical emergency.
+Prior analysis by the Deloitte US actuarial team shows that employed women, on average, pay US$266 more in out-of-pocket spending per year than employed men, which is just over 18% more than men’s out-of-pocket costs, excluding pregnancy-related services.
+A survey of more than 2,000 US adults conducted by the Deloitte Center for Health Solutions in 2024 shows that women are 30% more likely than men to skip care due to costs and are also more likely (44% vs. 25%) to be financially unprepared for an unexpected US$500 medical emergency.

-Additionally, reducing health gaps could prevent 5 million people from leaving the workforce due to premature death and severe disability (figure 3).
+Additionally, reducing health gaps could prevent five million people from leaving the workforce due to premature death and severe disability (figure 3).
 Addressing health equity not only can enhance individual well-being, but also can offer substantial economic and business benefits, making it a strategic focus for future growth and success.

 The pivotal role of businesses in driving change and reducing costs